Finding my issues

 Query language in the upper-right corner.
 All the search parameters that you set by quick filters and conditions, will be shown in the search bar. -

 Use the query language to add parameters.
+To learn more, see Query language in Yandex Tracker.

 -